Employment & Internships

 Q. Is there an age limit for interns?

 A. There is not an age requirement.
-However, interns must be enrolled in a full-time undergraduate or graduate program that gives college credit for internship.
-Junior and Senior level students will be given preference.
+However, interns must be enrolled in a full-time undergraduate or graduate program that gives college credit for interning.
+Junior and Senior level students will be given preference for internships.

 Q. Are interns eligible for state benefits?

-A. No, interns are considered part-time employees and are not eligible for benefits.
+A. No, interns are not eligible for employee state benefits.